As determined by our top rated mattress reviews, expert advice, and most importantly...your personal preference.

 Firmness - ILD is the term used to measure of how firm the memory foam is, but what about the total firmness of the mattress?
 A memory foam mattress these days could be as hard as a rock or as soft as a feather overall.
 The "hard as a rock" is usually how a lighter individual will respond to top layer firmness.
 More interestingly, the memory foam mattress could be soft at first, but then firm underneath in the next layer below.
 Therefore, it would stand to reason that heavier individuals should be aware that this type of configuration may bottom out on them.
 On the other hand, too soft of a lower layer and the heavier individual will lose support and wind up in a hammock type of position that certainly won't be properly aligning their spine.
 Additionally, side sleepers have often reported more pressure points than back sleepers with mattresses that are too firm, so the position you sleep in should be considered when you decide how firm you want your memory foam mattress to be.
 At Beds.org, we included a 1-10 firmness level meter and asked each reviewer to rate the firmness of their mattress, while also including a rating of firmness that the manufacturer conveyed about their mattress, so our viewers can compare the two and help make the proper firmness estimation.

 Airflow - Many of the heavier weight memory foam materials offer a more closed cell technology that prevents good airflow and consequently, users report that the mattress will get hot for them.
 Some mattress companies have proposed a gel infused solution into the memory foam to allow the foam to retain the coolness from the air.
 However, critics of this technology note that gel conducts the coolness only for a short time and then will become warmer than traditional memory foam once the body heats up the mattress.
-The Serta iComfort gel infused mattresses have also proposed more of an open cell airflow memory foam in addition to the gel technology.
-The Tempur-Pedic Cloud and Tempur-pedic Rhapsody breeze mattresses offer a cover system that is both gel infused and reportedly, more breathable to help combat those that are concerned about heat issues (they have stated that there is an approximate 3 degree drop in body temperature, according to a study they performed).
+The Serta iComfort gel-infused mattresses have also proposed more of an open cell airflow memory foam in addition to the gel technology.
+The Tempur-Pedic Cloud and Tempur-pedic Rhapsody breeze mattresses offer a cover system that is both gel infused and, reportedly, more breathable to help combat those that are concerned about heat issues (they have stated that there is an approximate 3 degree drop in body temperature, according to a study they performed).
 The Tempflow mattress employs a patented airflow transfer system that shows many small ventilated holes communicating with air channels underneath, to avoid the necessity of using a lower density memory foam to increase airflow.
-Sealy's Embody mattress offers a Polartech fleece type cover that they state will allow more air to circulate around the users body.
+Sealy's Optimum mattress offers Outlast cooling in their cover that they state will allow more coolness to circulate around the users body.
 Whether any of these technologies will truly offer a solution to heat build-up is best left in the hands of the mattress reviewers, as proof is often in the pudding!

 Layers - As discussed previously in the firmness topic, many memory foam mattresses are made up of two or more layers.
 Each layer may accomplish a different task and certainly, the more layers, the less chance of the mattress bottoming out.
 However, too many soft layers will still equal a lack of support, just as too many firm layers will still make a mattress too firm or bottom out on the user.